Vanessaly100/css-positioning-tutorial/readme.md

-# CSS positioning tutorial
+# CSS Positioning Tutorial

-this is  a simple webpage that shows how to implement different css positioning properties
+This is a simple webpage that shows how to implement different css positioning properties